 In the video below, watch as I open up my Dia & Co box and try on the outfits I received.

 Review of my Dia & Co Style Box

 The nice thing about making a video is that I can see what I look like on camera.
 That can be a good thing or a bad thing.
 The pieces in the video or shown below may no longer be available on the Dia & Co site but they will give you an idea of what you may receive.

 Poplar Boyfriend Short – I was amazed at how well my shorts fit and how comfortable they are.
 I didn’t have a nice pair of shorts so I’ll be wearing them often.

-I paired the shorts with the Hailee Peasant Blouse – This BOHO Style blouse gently drapes over my belly (which is currently about 24 months pregnant – LOL) It shows a little cleavage, and has long sleeves, and will easily fit a plus-size body.
+I paired the shorts with the Hailee Peasant Blouse – This BOHO Style blouse gently drapes over my belly (which is currently about 24 months pregnant – LOL) It shows a little cleavage, has long sleeves, and will easily fit a plus-size body.
 I like the print and its colors because they compliment my complexion.
 Best of all, they fit me perfectly and don’t feel tight.

-Alyce Short Sleeve Mock Tee – I’m not going to lie, it wasn’t my favorite.
+Alyce Short Sleeve Mock Tee – I’m not going to lie, this shirt wasn’t my favorite.
 I can see that the stylist was going for a gamin look, but it’s too baggy looking for me.
 I love that it’s soft and comfortable and decided to keep it to wear around the house.

 Adriatic Knee Length Skirt – This is a perfect black skirt that I can wear to meetings and even parties.
 I love the length and it’s super soft.